 In this post I share how I treat my chronic illnesses, which includes psoriasis and psoriatic arthritis, with medical marijuana (MMJ).
 While choosing to medicate with marijuana was the best decision I’ve ever made, it was also nerve wracking in the beginning.
 Most people who embark upon this path do what I had to do which is to do our own research and figure out what works through trial and error.
 I highly suggest that you seek the advice of people who medicate with marijuana along with the doctors who recommend it and the staff at your dispensary.

-Medical marijuana treatments
+Medical marijuana options for PsA

 Here is what works best for me:

-For psoriasis rashes
+CBD lotions for psoriasis rashes

 CBD lotions.
 They reduce my pain within minutes and my skin clears up faster than with any prescription cream that I have ever used in the past.
 Good news for those who don’t live where MMJ is legal; CBD products are legal in all 50 states and can be ordered online.*

-For muscle and bone pain
+Medical marijuana for muscle and bone pain

 I use a combination of indica edibles, tinctures, and CBD lotions.
 I prefer edibles like Cheeba Chew as I can pinch off small portions for micro dosing.
 How much I use depends on my pain level.
 If I am experiencing a lower pain level I only use a CBD tincture or lotion.